NYC Property Values: Block by Block

 How it works

-The map uses Leaflet.js with CartoDB dark tiles.
-There are three zoom tiers:
+The map uses Leaflet.js with CartoDB dark tiles and has three zoom tiers:

 | Zoom | What you see | Data source |